 - Go sledding!
 You don’t have to have kids to enjoy this great winter past time.
 Staying balanced on the sled uses your core and trecking back up the hill each time is great on your quads and great for burning calories.

 2. Skiing/Snowboarding.
 These both use your entire body for balance & maintaining control.
 Especially your core, hamstrings, glutes, quads and calves!

 3. Snowball fights!
 Running around is great exercise and throwing the snowballs is a great arm workout.
 It even works on your deltoids and pectorals.

 4. Ice skating is great for working your inner and outer thighs!

 5. Snowshoeing is great for you too.
 It provides a great cardio workout and it builds strength, agility, balance & endurance.
 You can vary your intensity fairly easily based on the terrain you pick.
 It can burn more calories than walking, running or cross-country skiing at the same pace.

 6. Shoveling, less fun but definitely a workout, just make sure you are using your legs and not your back to move the snow.Stay safe with the correct winter gearClick To Tweet

 Using and wearing the correct winter workout gear is essential to keep you safe while you have fun in the cold.
 These are just some of the things you can do to stay active in the winter.
 I would love to know what you do during the cold months to keep you active and having fun.

-If you found this helpful make sure you pin it below and share with your friends and family either through Facebook, Twitter or by sending them the URL to this page.
+If you found these winter workout gear tips helpful make sure you pin it below and share with your friends and family.
 Thanks!